Follow Italianism

 Visa

-Those who do not have European citizenship must apply for a visa to live in Italy.
-The choice depends on the profile: retired, worker, student or family member.
-The application must be made at consulate Italian closest to the residence still in Brazil.
+Those who do not have European citizenship need to apply for a visa to live in Italy.
+The choice depends on the profile: retired, worker, student, or family member.
+The application must be made at the Italian consulate closest to their residence while still in Brazil.

 It is possible to visit the country as a tourist to look for property, but financial commitments should be avoided before the visa is approved.
 The tourist visa is valid for 90 days.